agraubert/agutil/README.md

   _transcript_ is a filepath to where the status bar should keep a log of all changes to the display.
 If _transcript_ is None (the default value) or False, logging is disabled.  **WARNING** Using the transcript will slow down performance by requiring the status bar to make frequent i/o every time the display is modified.
 Useful for debugging issues with prepended or appended text, but not recommended if the transcript is not needed

 * status_bar.update(value)
-  updates the display iff _value_ would require a change in the length of the progress bar, or if it changes the percentage readout by at least _update_threshold_
+  updates the display iff _value_ would require a change in the length of the progress bar, or if it changes the percentage readout by at least _update\_threshold_

 * status_bar.clear(erase=False)
-  Clears the readout from stdout
+  Clears the readout from stdout.
-  If _erase_ is true, the readout is cleared entirely Otherwise, the cursor position is simply reset to the front of the bar, which will overwrite characters in the readout with subsequent output to stdout by any source
+  If _erase_ is true, the readout is cleared entirely.
+  Otherwise, the cursor position is simply reset to the front of the bar, which will overwrite characters in the readout with subsequent output to stdout by any source

 * status_bar.prepend(text)